Boulangerie/hubot-mill/README.md

   - [ ] Readme
   - [ ] Npm publish

+### Learn hubot to learn
+POC on fact hubot can get a json file through slack Can be a link to file but it's less safer
+Finally we can brainwash hubot if we want !
+Maybe if sumologic fix their API we could use it properly and avoid a lot of this stuff

+- [ ] Add brain capabilities
+  - [ ] Import widget into hubot brain
+    - [ ] Should add or override
+  - [ ] brainwash command

 ### Learn hubot to make graphs with query
 Instead of using dashboard data, use true results from a custom query.
 The naive way should to transform query